ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 This document aims to clarify whether the desired requirements regarding signatures can be met and what a practical implementation might look like.

-The word “signature” in this document always refers to a textual signature and should not be confused with a digital signature, which is used to encrypt emails and authenticate the sender.
+The word "signature” in this document always refers to a textual signature and should not be confused with a digital signature, which is used to encrypt emails and authenticate the sender.

 ## 2. Options for Signature Maintenance {#signature-maintenance-options}